Beating binary powering for polynomial matrices: Polynomial C-finite sequences

 \subsection{Computing \texorpdfstring{$u_N(x)$}{u\_n(x)} in \texorpdfstring{$O(N)$}{O(N)}}

-By generalizing the ideas of \cref{sec:fibalgsubs}, it is not difficult to prove that the $n$th term of a polynomial C-recursive sequence $(u_n(x))_{n\geq0}$ satisfies a linear ODE whose degree and order are independent of $n$, and consequently, that there exists a linear recurrence relation for the coefficient sequence of $u_n(x)$ whose order (say $s$) and degree are again independent of $n$.
+By generalizing the ideas of \cref{sec:fibalgsubs}, it is not difficult to prove that the $n$th term of a polynomial C-finite sequence $(u_n(x))_{n\geq0}$ satisfies an LDE whose order and degree are independent of $n$, and consequently, that there exists a linear recurrence relation for the coefficient sequence of $u_n(x)$ whose order (say $s$) and degree are again independent of $n$.
 Then, for a given $N \in \NN$, first computing initial terms by binary powering of the companion matrix in $\K[x]/(x^s)$ and then unrolling this recurrence for $n= N$, we achieve a complexity~$O(N)$ for the computation of $u_N(x)$.